slowernews/wisdom-tldr/chapters/chapter_1_self.md

 After reaching a certain age, you are no longer seen as an individual; you become an institution and are treated as institutions are.
 You are expected to behave like a piece of historical furniture, an architectural landmark.

+> *"As a well spent day brings happy sleep, so life well used brings happy death."
+-- Leonardo da Vinci*

 > *"Every one desires to live long, but no one would be old."
 -- Jonathan Swift*